A brief history of J Wadsworth – A unique family run business

 The sparkling drinks produced were supplied in special glass bottles.
 These used a ‘marble’ in the neck to keep the fizz in.
 Today these are collectors items!

 The Cambridge business went into partnership with another local manufacturer Barkers, becoming ‘Barker and Wadsworth’, moving to the Barkers factory site on Willis Road, Cambridge.
-Sadly soon after the Second World War, the Cambridge site closed.
+Sadly, soon after the Second World War, the Cambridge site closed.

-The bottling factory in St.Ives, under the guidance of the present owner Mr Rex Wadsworth (the great, great grandson of John Wadsworth) moved into the wine & spirits market.
+The bottling factory in St.Ives, under the guidance of the late owner Mr Rex Wadsworth (the great, great grandson of John Wadsworth) moved into the wine & spirits market.
 Due to expansion in the early 1970’s, it relocated from its Bridge Street site and today has a thriving trade at its present location on The Broadway.